cs107e/cs107e.github.io/README.md

 system on the Raspberry Pi, and will make minimal use of libraries.
 This course also serves as a short introduction to embedded systems.

-Topics covered include:
-the ARM architecture, assembly language, and machine-level code;
-the C programming language;
-compilation, linking and loading, networking, memory organization and management, debugging, and controlling peripherals such as graphics, sound, and keyboards,

 This class is organized by weeks.
 Each week consists of two lectures on Fri and Mon, a lab on Tue evening, and a programming assignment which is due the following Mon at 12 midnight.
 Lecture and lab attendance is mandatory.
 There will be a short final project, but no exams.

 Readings will be assigned from a variety of sources,